Majority is not Needed: A Counterstrategy to Selfish Mining

 For strategies like this there is a probability $\rho >0$ for which the deviant pool mines a block $B_{d}$ and does not publish it until an honest miner publishes a block $B_{h}$ of their own.
-In this case, either $B_{d}$ or $B_{h}$ must be discarded, consequently causing a slowdown.
-Figure~\ref{case2} shows an example of how this group operates.
+In this case, either $B_{d}$ or $B_{h}$ must be discarded, consequently causing a slowdown. \end{proof}

-It is worth noting that there are strategies that belong to both groups simultaneously.
-In particular, such strategies mine on older blocks, which causes slowdown regardless of whether or not they also hide blocks. \end{proof}

-Section~\ref{sec:piggystrat} shows how the piggyback strategy works against selfish mining, but the only feature of selfish mining we use to prove that piggyback counters it, is the slowdown selfish mining causes.
+Section~\ref{sec:piggystrat} shows how the piggyback strategy works against selfish mining, but the only feature of selfish mining we used is the slowdown selfish mining causes.
 Thus, the theorem gives rise to the following generalizing corollary.